niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 be deployed, because they cannot pass the admission webhook.
 When developing a webhook, evaluate the full impact and develop in an environment with minimal collateral damage.
 Namespaces, labels, service names, state... they all tend to clash.

+# Security

+The webhook requires its own cert and tls secret.
+This ca-bundle is added to the mutating-webhook-configuration spec that gets loaded into the api-server.
+This means that the api-server authenticates that it is speaking to your webhook, but the webhook itself defines that trust.
+The api-server trusts whatever has been loaded into it, to perform **full mutation** on kubernetes objects (according to the scope define in the MutatingWebhookConfiguration definition).
+Hence, security is only as strong as the security of the account that added the webhook.

+The insider threat is probably the biggest of all: someone improperly accesses a service account capable of adding or modifying mutating webhook configuration.
+This could be inadvertent, such as a developer on a cluster who improperly scopes a mutating-webhook-configuration:
+1) an incorrect namespace could leave that namespace unusable
+2) a dysfunctional (e.g. in-development) webhook could render the namespace unusable or unstable

+It could also be malicious:
+1) api-server: hijacked ca-bundle causes server to trust unknown mutation webhook
+2) webhook: mutation webhook image modified or service diverted to attackers implementation
+3) api-server: attacker loads their own mutation webhook under a non-secured account

+And so on.
+This is important because some projects encourage non-local development on collective clusters; per both quality security, for webhook development this seems extremely hazardous.
+It will also slow devs down by making them overly cautious about cluster matters unrelated to development (as they also learn webhooks and related apis).
+Don't make devs walk on eggshells!
+Webhook development is best done on disposable local clusters (e.g. k3d), where developers are free to create/destroy/break/modify.
+The risks become better understood by doing so anyway.

+This evaluation is not complete, just food for thought.

 # References